Skip to main content

 Set up tracking in Google Search Console and, if you use them, Ahrefs or Semrush before promotion starts.
 That way, you can see which assets attract referring domains and which never gain traction.

 Use a simple evidence standard for every claim.
 Show the source, the method, or the outcome.
-If you cannot verify a benchmark yet, say so plainly with a note like Add current benchmark after verification instead of publishing a number you cannot defend.
+If you cannot verify a benchmark yet, mark it as pending verification or leave the number out instead of publishing a number you cannot defend.

 Base your first asset on the proof you already have, not on what sounds most impressive.
 Common citable formats include data studies, benchmarks, free tools, templates, and checklists.